Core Concepts

 Membership and roles

-A human user (sub from Keycloak) can belong to multiple accounts.
-Within each account, they hold a membership with a role:
+A human user (sub from IdPlane) can belong to multiple accounts.
+Within each account, they hold a platform membership with a role:

 | Role | Typical permissions |